Close

 It is impossible to expect perfect behavior and full emotional control from young children and children of preschool age, especially if these emotions are running very high.

-The task of the parent is to help the child to get acquainted with their feelings in order to learn how to manage them and correct their own behavior in the future.
+The task of the parent is to help the child get acquainted with their feelings, to learn how to manage them, and to correct their own behavior in the future.

 The Main Principles of Maintaining Good Discipline in Your Child